knightsUCF/CarRacing/Log.md

+# An Even Simpler Way to Procedurally Generate Terrain

+- create larger tiles (50 x 2, or more)

+- create an array of a bunch of variations, generate 4 of those variation per biodome

+- then after 4 generate the next 4 tiles belong to the next biodome

 # A Simple Way to Procedurally Generate Terrain

 We can use that for loop code while picking out of a random array of gameobjects.
 Look this code up if we have to do too much refactoring.